Isac Brännström

 Isac Brännström (born 21 April 1998) is a Swedish professional ice hockey forward.
-He is currently playing with Luleå HF of the Swedish Hockey League (SHL).
-His younger brother, Erik Brännström, is a defenceman for the Ottawa Senators of the National Hockey League (NHL).
+He is currently playing with HV71 of the Swedish Hockey League (SHL).
+His younger brother, Erik Brännström, is a defenceman for the Rochester Americans of the American Hockey League (AHL).

 Playing career

 Brännström played junior hockey with Swedish team HV71.
 In 2012–13, he debuted at the under-16 level, in the J16 SM.
 The following season he dressed for 26 U-18 games recording 29 goals and 28 assists.
 He also competed with a regional all-star team from Småland in the annual TV-pucken, an under-15 national tournament.
 After impressive seasons in the J20 SuperElit; Brännström logged his first minutes against Färjestad BK, in Sweden's top-flight SHL.

 On 11 April 2019, Brännström left HV71 after three seasons in the SHL to sign as a free agent on a two-year contract with rival club, Luleå HF.